openwfm/wrf-sfire-docs/docs/clusters_guide.md

 **Please do not request the number of nodes on Alderaan by `--nodes` or `-N`, unless you really need entire nodes for some reason.
 Request only the CPU cores you need by `--ntasks`, then the node or nodes you use can be shared with others.**

-## How to use GPUs
+## How to use GPU

-### How to to run with GPUs on Alderaan
+### How to to run with GPU on Alderaan

-The high memory/GPU nodes `math-alderann-h[01,02]` have two NVIDIA A-100 40GB GPUs each, and 2TB memory each.
-Use `--gres=gpu:a100:1` to request one GPU and `--gres=gpu:a100:2` to request two GPUs.
+The partition math-alderaan-gpu has two high memory/GPU nodes`math-alderann-h[01,02]` with two NVIDIA A-100 40GB GPUs and 2TB memory each.
+Use `--partition=math-alderaan-gpu` with `--gres=gpu:a100:1` to request one GPU and `--gres=gpu:a100:2` to request two GPUs.
 At the moment, Alderaan does not support explicit memory allocation by the --mem flag.

 **Please do not use Alderaan GPUs without allocating them by `--gres` as above first.
 Please do not request an entire node on Alderaan by `--nodes` or `-N`, unless you really need all of it, request only the CPU cores you need by `--ntasks`.
 Large memory jobs and GPUs jobs can share the same node.**

+An example job script:
     #!/bin/bash
     #SBATCH --job-name=gpu
     #SBATCH --gres=gpu:a100:1